cjhillbrand/websocket-sandbox/README.md

 2. Delete all roles associated with the lambda functions **AND** the role attached to API Gateway
 3. Delete the WebSocket from API Gateway
 4. Delete all tables from DynamoDB.
+5. Delete your Cloud9 environment

 # Deploying with SAM CLI
 *Note: The below instructions only deploy the **Simple** stack, comparable to the infrastructure set up in the **Simple Lab**.
 If you want to deploy the full stack replace the file **template-simple.yml** to **template-full.yml** in **STEP 4***

+*Note: the **Deploying with SAM CLI** section is designed to be done independently from the **Simple/Extended Lab** you will replicate resources if you execute this*
 1. Make sure you have the aws sam cli downloaded, if you are using Cloud9 SAM CLI is already available to use.
 2. Navigate, in your terminal to the directory
 ~~~